koa2019/19_clicky_game/README.md

 Run npm install

-npm start to initiate game
+`npm start` to initiate game

 Test your memory!
-Click each image once to accumulate the most points.
+Click each image only once to accumulate the most points.

 Click an image twice & GAME OVER!